Breakthrough (human rights): History

-Recent campaigns and initiatives
+Campaigns and initiatives

 Bell Bajao!
 (Ring the Bell!)

 Developed in pro bono partnership with Ogilvy & Mather, Bell Bajao is a domestic violence awareness on men and boys to act as partners in ending violence against women.
 Since 2008, Bell Bajao has reached more than 130 million people in India through a series of popular television advertisements.

-Breakthrough’s Bell Bajao (Ring the Bell), their largest and most widely lauded campaign, has called on millions across the globe to “ring the bell” against domestic violence.
-This multimedia campaign—recipient of a prestigious Cannes Silver Lion—shows men ringing the doorbell to interrupt overheard violence, positioning domestic abuse as everyone’s issue and men as partners, not just perpetrators.
-Their community workshops and leadership trainings use games, street theater, and other relevant cultural tools to transform brothers, sisters, fathers, and mothers into advocates for women’s rights.
-Bell Bajao’s tools and tactics have been adapted by individuals and organizations in many nations worldwide, leading to the campaign's formal global expansion, Ring the Bell.
+Breakthrough's Bell Bajao (Ring the Bell), their largest and most widely lauded campaign, has called on millions across the globe to "ring the bell" against domestic violence.
+This multimedia campaign—recipient of a Cannes Silver Lion—shows men ringing the doorbell to interrupt overheard violence, positioning domestic abuse as everyone's issue and men as partners, not just perpetrators.
+Their community workshops and leadership trainings use games, street theater, and other relevant cultural tools to transform brothers, sisters, fathers, and mothers into advocates for women's rights.
+Bell Bajao's tools and tactics have been adapted by individuals and organizations in many nations worldwide, leading to the campaign's formal global expansion, Ring the Bell.
 Community by country by continent, Breakthrough is working to build a world in which everyone is safe in their homes and limitless in their dreams.

 On March 8, 2013, Breakthrough launched Ring the Bell, a global extension of their Bell Bajao campaign.
 The global campaign was launched in partnership with prominent celebrities and leading men including Sir Patrick Stewart, singer and songwriter Michael Bolton, former NFL player and activist Don McPherson, Mayor of Dallas Mike Rawlings, comedian and political commentator Dean Obeidallah and spoken word artist Darnell L. Moore.
 The campaign is also supported by Sir Richard Branson, Bollywood actor Amitabh Bachchan, former Under-Secretary-General and Executive Director of UN Women Michelle Bachelet, producer and director Joe Wright, musician Anoushka Shankar, and Bollywood actor Rahul Bose.